centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 #### How to interpret the report

-The table contains detailed statistics on critical or warning-type exception events on hosts indicating start, acknowledgement and end dates.
+The table contains detailed statistics on critical or warning-type exception events on hosts indicating start, acknowledgment and end dates.
 The report also calculates the real and the effective MTRS for each event.

 ![image](../assets/reporting/guide/available-reports/Hostgroup-Host-Event-List.png)

-This report is optimized for for generating XLS files.
+This report is optimized for generating XLS files.

 #### Parameters